Sequence

 While capturing another request to promote ourselves, we noticed the CSRF token didn’t change between requests.
 Its format suggested it could be an MD5 hash, so we suspected a predictable CSRF token misconfiguration, meaning the token isn't truly random and can be guessed.

-Knowing this, we could easily generate a valid CSRF token for any user - including admin
+Knowing this, we could easily generate a valid CSRF token for any user - including `admin` - and craft a request with their token to escalate privileges.

-Next, we craft an admin
+Next, we craft an `admin` CSRF token:

 We send the new link with the updated CSRF token to admin.